John Sinclair, 10th Lord Sinclair: Lord Sinclair

 John Sinclair, 10th Lord Sinclair was an active Royalist during the Civil War.
 On 19 June 1633 he was a member of the Parliament held by Charles I of England at Edinburgh.
 On 22 March 1639 he is recorded, with other Lords, as commanding 1,000 musketeers from Dalkeith to Edinburgh.
 On 5 June 1644 a committee was appointed to march an army towards England by the Earl of Argyll, Earl of Lothian, Lord Kirkcudbright and Lord Sinclair.
 On 11 June 1644 he is on the committee for considering what may concern the army in Ireland.
 William Thomsone was ordered to pay Lord Sinclair 20,000 merks on 21 June 1644.
 A letter written by Lord Sinclair on behalf of the Royalist James Graham, 1st Marquess of Montrose from Amsterdam was read out in Parliament on 30 May 1650.
-He was one of the signatories to "The Northern Band and Othe Engagement" sent by John Middleton, 1st Earl of Middleton to General Leslie in 1648.
+He was one of the signatories to "The Northern Band and Oath of Engagement" sent by John Middleton, 1st Earl of Middleton to General Leslie in 1648.

 He was taken prisoner at the Battle of Worcester in September 1651 and was imprisoned in Windsor Castle, where he remained until March 1660, when he was liberated by General Monk.